American Contemporary Ballet and more Los Angeles arts events - Los Angeles Times

 (Corita Art Center, Immaculate Heart Community)

-The Corita Art Center, which is devoted to the work and legacy of Sister Corita Kent, announced that it will be relocating its Franklin Avenue headquarters at Immaculate Heart High School and Middle School to a new spot in the L.A.
+The Corita Art Center, which is devoted to the work and legacy of Corita Kent, announced that it will be relocating its Franklin Avenue headquarters at Immaculate Heart High School and Middle School to a new spot in the L.A.
 Arts District.
 The new space is expected to stage its opening celebration on March 8.
 Kent, who taught at Los Angeles’ Immaculate Heart College between 1938 and 1968, is best known for colorful pop art-influenced screen prints, posters and designs.
 To celebrate the move, the organization is unveiling a billboard featuring a work of Kent’s called “hope” near the 101 Freeway at Western Avenue.

 Broadway is feeling the loss of three beloved actors — Gavin Creel, Maggie Smith and Adrian Bailey — and the Committee of Theatre Owners announced that it will dim the lights of New York City’s theater district in honor of all three.
 The recognition for Bailey is scheduled for Oct.
 17 in all Broadway theaters.
 The dates for Creel and Smith have yet to be determined.